sakamw/Normalization-ACID-Properties/README.md

 ### Third Normal Form (3NF)

-Removes transitive dependencies by ensuring that non-key attributes depend only on the primary key.
-This level of normalization builds on 2NF.
+3NF builds on 2NF by eliminating transitive dependencies.
+A transitive dependency occurs when a non-key attribute depends on another non-key attribute, which in turn depends on the primary key.
+It basically takes its meaning from the transitive law.

 **Example**: